Updated: Jun 1

 Different barriers that hinder an organisation to create great workplace relationships are positions, language, and lack of confidence are some to mention.
 As they say, workplaces are much stronger when people are connected.

-“This combination of “sharp mind and warm heart” are unusual in many corporate circles, where cold people are seen as competent and warm people as incompetent.
+“This combination of “sharp mind and warm heart” is unusual in many corporate circles, where cold people are seen as competent and warm people as incompetent.
 “Love is a word you don’t hear a lot in business settings,” the authors observe.
 “Love is part of what makes a great team great,” they emphasise,” Rao says.

 Bill Campbell states that great coaches and leaders can break down the walls between professional and human personae, and embrace the whole person with love, getting to know people behind their professional roles according to the author.